Planning to reach out to recruiters – but you’re not sure how to find recruiting firms that seek candidates at your level?

 It goes without saying that you should read the recruiter’s LinkedIn Profile as a first step before starting a conversation.

-2 – Access Recruiter Websites & Lists via Online Search.
+2 – Access Recruiter Lists using AI or Online Search.

-3 – Find & Use Executive Recruiter Directories.
+3 – Find & Use Executive Recruiter Referral Lists.

 No matter how you find a recruiter, it’s best to provide a short introduction via social media, email, or the recruitment firm’s website, such as:

-“I see that you recruit for healthcare executives; I’m a hospital administrator looking for my next move and would like to find out if I’m a good fit for your client requirements.“.
+“I see that you recruit for healthcare executives; I’m a hospital administrator at CommonSpirit Health, looking for my next move as COO or CMO.
+Please let me know if we could talk about a potential fit with your your client requirements.“